Industry Expertise · July 11, 2024

 Low barrier to entry

 While a low barrier to entry is typically seen as a good thing, it also means there are a lot more brands you have to keep your eye on.
 Food and beverage manufacturing is competitive.
-For virtually every product available, there are competitors who are offering something similar.
+For virtually every product available, there are competitors who offer something similar.

 Seasonality